DeMonA1/E-learning_platform/README.md

 Caching system can be configured using CACHES settings.
 In our case:
 - LOCATION - the location of the cache, depends on backend(dir, host and port);
 - BACKEND - cache backend.

+Django Toolbar.
+1. Add to INSTALLED_APPS.
+2. Add to MIDDLEWARE before any other middleware, except that encodes the response's content.
+3. Add INTERNAL_IPS and add to the list your local IP (toolbar will only display on this IP address)